From BR Bullpen

 Biographical Information

 Before the 1950 season, Roy Dietzel was signed as an amateur free agent by the Washington Senators.
 The 19-year-old infielder was assigned to the class D Emporia Nationals, where he appeared in 121 games, hit .303 and hammered 11 home runs.
-Roy would spend three more seasons in the minors (1951-53), and it is probably a good bet that the young man holds the record for broken legs in the minor leagues with three times in three years.
+Roy spent three more seasons in the minors (1951-1953), and it is probably a good bet that the young man holds the record for broken legs in the minor leagues with three times in three years.

 Roy hobbled around with the AA Chattanooga Lookouts, class A Scranton Miners and with the Charlotte Hornets but in September of 1954 the Senators infield prospect got the call to Washington and he enjoyed a 2-for-4 day at the plate against Ned Garver and the Detroit Tigers in his big league debut.
 He hit .238 in nine games in his only time in the majors, then spent the rest of his playing days in the minors with the Chattanooga Lookouts, Richmond Virginians and finished his pro baseball career with the Charlotte Hornets in 1956.